-- Total P (Pt) is considered to be a function of organic C in the surface soils which can be described by the equation Pt = a+b (%C).
-Here the assumption is that Pt follows the depth-wise distribution parallel to that of C and the parameter 'a' describes that fraction of P in soil, which does not undergo any biologically driven P transformation and translocations.
+- Total P (Pt) is considered to be a function of organic C in the surface soils which can be described by the equation Pt = a + b (%C).
+Here the assumption is that Pt follows the depth-wise distribution parallel to that of C and the parameter 'a' describes that fraction of P in soil, which does not undergo any biologically driven P transformations and translocations.
 The value of 'a' is thus based on the type of bedrock material, which was found to be 5 mg P /100g for silicate-poor diluvial sand (site Meppen), 10 mg P/g for the diluvial sand which had medium amounts of silicates (site Sprakensehl), 32 mg P/g for the soil from loess on sandstone (site Solling).
 The value of 'b' in the equation can range from 2 to 7 depending upon the soil type and rooting depth.
-The significance of assessing the distribution of total P in soil in relation to organic matter content is indicated by the role of biological parameters in the transformation and translocation of P in a soil profile. - Now assuming that occluded P fractions (Poccl) (which also includes secondary or primary silicates) are not taken up by the roots and are not involved in the retranslocation processes, one can define the fraction of occluded P as: Poccl / Pt x 100 = a+b log(%C).
-The values of parameter 'a' may vary from 30-45% and that of parameter 'b' which has negative values of 18 31.
+The significance of assessing the distribution of total P in soil in relation to organic matter content is indicated by the role of biological parameters in the transformation and translocation of P in a soil profile. - Now assuming that occluded P fractions ( $P{occl}$ ) (which also include secondary or primary silicates) are not taken up by the roots and are not involved in the retranslocation processes during the time scale of a forest rotation, one can define the fraction of occluded P as: $P{occl}$ / Pt x 100 = a + b log(%C).
+The values of parameter 'a' may vary from 30-45% and that of parameter 'b' which has negative values of 18 - 31.
 Ulrich (1972) suggested that these values should be validated for different soil types, but as a first approximation a value of -25 can be used.

-- By using the above values, Ulrich (1972) calculated the amount of mobilisable or labile fractions of P for two types of sites: (a) for diluvial sands with medium amounts of silicate content there may be 530 kg P /ha mobilisable P in 0-50cm depth and (b) for an acid brown earth developed from loess mobilisable P content in 0-25 cm depth may be about 1550 kg/ha. - These values of mobilisable P are much higher than the small changes which are expected to occur in the short period of 10 or 20 years of tree growth or even during a period of one rotation.
+- By using the above values, Ulrich (1972) calculated the amount of mobilisable or labile fractions of P for two types of sites: (a) for diluvial sands with medium amounts of silicate content there may be 530 kg P /ha mobilisable P in 0-50cm depth and (b) for an acid brown earth developed from loess, the amount of mobilisable P content in 0-25 cm depth may be about 1550 kg/ha. - These values of mobilisable P are much higher than the small changes which are expected to occur in the short period of 10 or 20 years of tree growth or even during a period of one rotation.
 However P fractions may provide useful information on substantial losses associated with erosion of surface soils or long-term litter-raking activity where a significant proportion of organic or mobilisable P is missing (Ulrich and Khanna 1969).

 It is evident from the above discussion that it is possible to develop pedo-transfer functions, but they cannot be developed based on the above given relationships for a small number of sites.
 Depth-wise distribution of different P forms from a wide range of soils will be required to test and develop such relationships further.
-In the context of BZE analysis this does not seem to be a practical way to follow.
+This type of data is not available for BZE samples and cannot be derived even from the extensive soil analysis available for BZE samples.
+A lot of additional work would thus be required to develop the pedo-transfer functions to assess mobilisable P amounts in these soils.
+Moreover significant changes in mobilisable P fractions would involve long-term repeated measurements of important soil parameters in future.
+We can therefore make the assertion that in the context of BZE analysis to assess any changes in mobilisable P status of soils, the use of pedo-transfer functions does not seem to be a practical way to follow.